Rhoumi/sardine/docs/sardine_doc/src/updating/sardine.md

 # Sardine

-This section is about fixing errors in `fishery`. `fishery` is Sardine's playing environment.
+This section is about fixing errors in Sardine's playing environment.

 ## UVLoop is not installed